pabloviniciuzz/pabloviniciuzz/README.md

 I came from cinema — spent years thinking about how stories move people.
 Then I read an article connecting mass communication with addressable algorithms, and everything shifted.

 I left a Radio & Television degree halfway through and redirected toward data and machine learning.
-Today I work at **[Hyundai Capital Bank Brasil](http://www.hyundaicapitalbrasil.com/)** on Data Product & Innovation, and I'm finishing my **B.Sc. in Information Systems at Universidade Presbiteriana Mackenzie** (São Paulo).
+Today I work as a **Data Scientist at Hyundai Capital Bank Brasil**, focusing on Data Science & Automation, MLOps, and predictive modeling.
+I'm finishing my **B.Sc. in Information Systems at Universidade Presbiteriana Mackenzie** (São Paulo, 2026).

 The through-line hasn't changed: understanding how information shapes decisions — whether through a film frame or a predictive model.